ranaivo-it/me/posts/pandas-best-practice/index.md

 ```

 ## Pandas components
-As mentioned above and for handling different types of datasets pandas provides 2 data structures mainly wrapped over Numpy. `Series` is nothing but one dimension representation similar to the Python list but stuctured in the different way and `DataFrame` is a multi-dimensional array which can be thought as a collection of series.
+As mentioned above and for handling different types of datasets pandas provides 2 data structures mainly wrapped over Numpy. `Series` is nothing but one dimension representation similar to the Numpy array but structured in the way it is explicitly associate an index with the values.
+Whereas `DataFrame` is a multi-dimensional array that can be thought of as a collection of series.
 They are pretty similar in terms of operation as one can apply almost the same manipulation to both of them.

 ![Image credit: www.learndatasci.com](/posts/pandas-best-practice/pandas_main_comps.png "Pandas main components")